 Folk tales have an important role in sharing cultural values.
 As a culture changes, its values change too, and folk tales quickly change to reflect the new ideas.
 The following story is a folk tale from Mexico.
 The original story was probably told nearly 500 years ago, after Mexico was invaded by the Spanish.
 Today, it is still told.
 It is a special kind of ghost story that continues to change as Mexican society changes.

-Start by reading these three versions of the La Llorona /la yowrownə/ story.
+Start by learning a little about the history of Mexico.
+Then try reading these three versions of the La Llorona /la yowrownə/ story.
 Consider reading aloud, or listening to your instructor read aloud.